Coffee grind size chart

 - There are hundreds of different types of coffee brewing methods around the world that we have failed to include in this chart.
 We have tried to choose the most popular and well known coffee brewing methods, but we have inevitably ended up with brewing methods from mostly western and developed countries.
 In future, we hope to encompass more methods from around the world, and expand on more general brewing terms to include more specific brands and coffee makers.
 This will probably be in the form of a more customisable version of this chart.

-- This chart can display any commercial coffee burr grinder.
+- This chart is able to display any commercial coffee burr grinder.
 It does not contain blade grinders as these do not grind coffee at a consistent grind size.